Charged with Burglary in Fort Worth, Texas?

 The accused is never required to prove anything in a jury trial.
 The burden of proof to establish every element of the crime of burglary of a habitation always rests on the State of Texas the prosecutor’s office.
 The best criminal attorneys know that every reasonable doubt that can be established in a legal defense provides leverage to negotiate a more favorable result for their clients.
 Do not just assume the police reports and other evidence are accurate!

-Grand Jury Presentations – Burglary Of A Habitation
+Grand Jury Presentations – Burglary of a Habitation

 What if your criminal defense attorney obtains the evidence on the case and determines there are problems with the prosecutor proving the case beyond a reasonable doubt?
 What if you have supplemental evidence that will show the police reports are inaccurate or unreliable?
 What if you have witness statements showing a different perspective or establishing exculpatory evidence?
 In this instance, your criminal lawyer MUST make a presentation to the grand jury.

-The grand jury is a panel of twelve citizens that listen to hundreds of felony criminal cases per week to determine if probable cause exists to substantiate the case.
+The grand jury is a panel of twelve citizens who listen to hundreds of felony criminal cases per week to determine if probable cause exists to substantiate the case.
 In most instances, the grand jury only hears one side of the story from the prosecutor and will approve the case as a felony, known as a true bill.
 However, if your criminal defense attorney collaborates with you to prepare a grand jury presentation packet, the grand jury will have the opportunity to hear the other side of the story and could resolve your case in a favorable manner.

 The grand jury, after hearing your evidence presentation, could lower the charge to a lesser misdemeanor offense.
 It is always easier to resolve a misdemeanor than a felony.
 Even more beneficially, the grand jury could no bill your case.
 A no bill is the equivalent of dismissing your criminal case, thereby making you eligible for an expunction of your criminal record.

-Is Burglary Of A Building A Felony In Texas?
+Is Burglary of a Building a Felony in Texas?

 Yes.
 Under Texas criminal law, Burglary of a building is labeled a state jail felony, punishable by a term in a state jail facility of not less than 180 days but not more than 2 years.
+Penalties can also include fines of up to $10,000.
+However, if the accused has multiple prior state jail facilities or a single TDC conviction for which they served prison time, the charge can be enhanced from a state jail felony crime to a third-degree or second-degree felony.

 Under Texas Penal Code, Section 30.02, a person commits the offense of burglary of a building if, without the effective consent of the owner, the person enters a building not then open to the public, with intent to commit a felony, theft or an assault or remains concealed, with intent to commit a felony, theft, or an assault in a building or enters a building and commits or attempts to commit a felony, theft or assault.

-Can You Get Probation For Burglary Of A Building In Texas?
+Can You Get Probation For Burglary of a Building in Texas?

 It is always possible to obtain probation for burglary of a building in Texas.
 However, every case is unique and there are several factors that will determine whether probation is an option for you:

 1. Are you a first-time offender?
-If you have prior criminal history, probation may not be an option
+If you have a prior criminal history, probation may not be an option

 2. How aggravating are the facts of the case?
-If items stolen or the assault was violent, your attorney may have a challenge obtaining probation
+If items were stolen or the assault was violent, your attorney may have a challenge obtaining probation

 3. What Texas county are you in?
 Some Texas counties are less likely to offer probation than others, even for first-time offenders.

-4. Restitution – if you are able to provide restitution as part of the plea process, it dramatically increases the probability of a probation.
+4. Restitution – if you are able to provide restitution as part of the plea process, it dramatically increases the probability of probation.

-Should You Consider Probation For Burglary Of A Building In Texas?
+Should You Consider Probation for Burglary of a Building in Texas?

 However, even if probation makes sense for you, it is important to make certain that you consider deferred adjudication probation rather than straight probation.
 If you take a plea deal for straight probation, you will not be eligible to have your arrest or charge removed from your criminal record.
 However, if you accept a plea offer for deferred adjudication and you successfully complete the terms and conditions of the deferred probation, you will be eligible for a non-disclosure to seal your criminal record.